cldf/cldf/examples/README.md

 the skin	204	ʃ ŏ ⁵⁵ + k ṵ - k ⁵⁵	Lashi the skin	343	ɑ ⁵³ + tθ ɑ ⁵⁵ + ɑ ⁵³ + j e ²²	Rangoon
 ```

+Note that the first invocation of `csvgrep` is used to filter out partial cognates.

 ## Examples "in the wild"